 Similarities of Business Coaching and Sports Coaching

-"Coaching" Applies to Many Different Groups
+The Term "Coaching" Means Different Things to Different Groups

 When people hear the term "coaching", the vast majority will think of sports coaches who teach, motivate and inspire their players in order to get them to achieve more on the field.
 In fact, business coaching is not too dissimilar to sports coaching in that the coach is the manager, and the players are the workers that the manager has responsibility for and relies on to complete various tasks.
 Just like the sports coach needs the players to perform to keep him/her in a job, the manager of a business also needs their employees to perform and achieve targets; otherwise the manager may face the risk of getting the sack.

 As well as motivating the players, a good sports coach will also use various coaching tools to help them achieve this.
 These tools include things like setting goals and performance plans, conducting periodic performance reviews and providing feedback - including constructive criticism - on the player's performance in training and in the actual matches themselves.